mentionapp/fast-doctrine-paginator/README.md

 # Fast Doctrine Paginator

-This package provides a fast Doctrine paginator that's suitable for infinite scrolling, batch jobs, and GraphQL/Relay pagination.
+This package provides a fast, no-offset, Doctrine paginator that's suitable for infinite scrolling, batch jobs, and GraphQL/Relay pagination.

 ## Why use this paginator ?